jeremy9959/Grad5100/Grad5100Syllabus.md

 - Use of gradient descent to solve OLS problem
 - includes programming examples for gradient descent in the least squares case

-## Week 8 Probability (Discrete case)

-- Discrete probability;
-  - events and outcomes;
-  - mean and variance
-  - independent events;
-  - conditional probability and Bayes theorem in the discrete case
-  - bernoulli and binomial distributions
-  - false positives, false negatives, versions of the base rate fallacy
-  - discusssion of the Naive Bayes spam filter (?)
-  - illustrated with R and Python examples

-## Week 9 Probability Distributions
+## Week 9 A deeper dive into Visualization

-- Continuous random variables
-- probability mass distributions and cumulative distributions
-- area under the curve and probability
-- mean and variance in the continuous case
-- the normal distribution and its mean and variance
+- more on ggplot and its capabilities
-- illustrated with examples in R and Python
+- python plotting packages (seaborn? bokeh?)

 ## Week 10 Statistical models

 - What is a statistical model?
 - Likelihood and model parameters
 - Maximum likelihood estimation and gradient descent
+- Illustrated with OLS and Logistic Regression?

-## Week 11-12 Statistics
+## Week 11-12 More on Statistics

-- Basics of experimental design
+- Another look at the normal distribution; the multivariate normal
+- covariance, correlation
-- Estimation of parameters
+- estimation of parameters for linear regression and logistic regression
-- confidence intervals
+- significance and confidence intervals
-- significance
-- null and alternative hypothesis
+- null and alternative hypotheses
 - p-values

 ## Week 13 Version Control

-- Git as a tool
+- Git as a tool (command line and through R studio)
 - commits, branches
 - remotes and github
 - using github to host a web page for a project
 - collaboration using Git -- pull requests; contributing to open source projects

+## Week 14 Advanced topics in programming

+- Data structures; object oriented concepts
+- Essential notions from data structures:
+  - stacks, lists, hashing
+- Python classes
+  - data attributes and methods

 ## Week 14 Databases